osl-incubator/scicookie/docs/guide.md

   religion of the members; nor sexist, racist or exclusionary jokes.
 If you wish to read the full text, please visit this link [code of conduct](https://numfocus.org/code-of-conduct)

+- **`python-adapted-coc` option**: This option is an adaptation of the Python Code of Conduct prioritizing inclusivity, respect, and a welcoming community.
+It emphasizes kindness, discourages discrimination, and encourages positive contributions, consideration, and collaboration among all members.
+If you would like to know more, you can read the full text of this [code of conduct](https://www.python.org/psf/conduct/).

 In case you do not want to include this file in your project, you can do so by selecting the option `None` (this is the default option).